 Photo by: Kate Heyden

 Barn Owls, like other owls, regurgitate undigested parts of food in pellets.
 Since Barn Owls often swallow prey whole, pellets usually contain fur, skulls and bones.
 Pellets are often left at the nest site or roost site, making it easy to determine what the owls have been eating.
 KDFWR staff have opportunistically dissected pellets found at nesting and roosting locations to identify prey remains.
-Identifiable skulls are often those of voles (Microtus spp.) or Southern bog lemmings (Synaptomys cooperi), although mice (Peromyscus spp. and Mus musculus) skulls have also been found.
+Identifiable skulls are often those of voles or Southern bog lemmings, although mice and shrew skulls have also been found.
 Other, less common prey items that have been noted include crawfish and bird remains.
-The observed dominance of voles in the diet of Barn Owls was consistent with other studies on the contents of Barn Owl pellets in Kentucky (Brown 1989, Thogmartin et al 1999) and elsewhere in inland North America (Marti 2009).
+The observed dominance of voles in the diet of Barn Owls was consistent with other studies on the contents of Barn Owl pellets in Kentucky and elsewhere in inland North America.

-Although several nest boxes on public lands have already become active, in 2010 the nest box focus switched to maximizing the productivity of existing Barn Owl nests - whether they are on public or private land.
-Nest success may be hindered at unreliable nest sites, perhaps contributing to Barn Owl declines.
-For example, many nests are discovered when hollow trees are cut down, grain bins are drained, or old barns are demolished.
-In 2010, KDFWR worked to ensure that all known nesting Barn Owl pairs had a safe and permanent nest site by installing 29 additional nest boxes at locations with known pairs.
-Sometimes Barn Owls choose nest locations that present an inconvenience for the landowner or will not be available in future years (e.g. a hole in an attic vent that is planned to be fixed).
+Since 2010, nest box efforts have focused on maximizing the fecundity of existing Barn Owl nests - whether they are on public or private land.
+Productivity may be hindered at unreliable nest sites, perhaps contributing to Barn Owl declines.
+For example, many nests are discovered when hollow trees are cut down, grain bins are filled/drained, or old barns are demolished.
+Sometimes Barn Owls choose nest locations that present an inconvenience for the landowner or will not be available in future years (e.g. a hole in an attic vent that will be fixed).
 KDFWR works with landowners to encourage Barn Owls to nest in a location which is convenient for the landowner and safe for the owls.
 The department also ensures that destroyed Barn Owl nest sites (removed nest trees) are replaced with a nearby nest box in an undisturbed area.
 It is hoped that these efforts will encourage a more stable Barn Owl nesting population statewide.

 A young Barn Owl at the time of banding.